-Present State Event Transition/Action Comment S0/Cx PWRBTN# goes low NRBTN# goes low SMI or SCI generated (depending on SCI_EN, PWRBTN_EN and GLB_SMI_EN) Software typically initiates a Sleep state Note: Processing of transitions starts within 100 us of the PWRBTN# input pin to PCH going low.
-S5 3 Wake Event.
+Present State Event Transition/Action Comment S0/Cx PWRBTN# goes low SMI or SCI generated (depending on SCI_EN, PWRBTN_EN and GLB_SMI_EN) Software typically initiates a Sleep state Note: Processing of transitions starts within 100 us of the PWRBTN# input pin to PCH going low.1 S5 PWRBTN# goes low Wake Event.
 Transitions to S0 state Standard wakeup Note: Could be impacted by SLP min assertion.
 The minimum time the PWRBTN# pin should be asserted is 150 us.
-The PCH will start processing this change once the minimum time requirement is satisfied.
-Deep Sx PWRBTN# goes low Wake Event.
-Transitions Standard wakeup to S0 state Note: Could be impacted by SLP min assertion.
+The PCH will start processing this change once the minimum time requirement is satisfied.1 Deep Sx PWRBTN# goes low Wake Event.
+Transitions to S0 state Standard wakeup Note: Could be impacted by SLP min assertion.
 The minimum time the PWRBTN# pin should be asserted is 150 us.
-The PCH will start processing this change once the minimum time requirement is satisfied but subsequently the PWRBTN# pin needs to de-assert for at least 500 us after RSMRST# de-assertion otherwise the system waits indefinitely in S5 state.1 G3 PWRBTN# pressed None No effect since no power Not latched nor detected Notes: 1.
+The PCH will start processing this change once the minimum time requirement is satisfied but subsequently the PWRBTN# pin needs to de-assert for at least 500 us after RSMRST# de-assertion otherwise the system waits indefinitely in S5 state.1 G3 PWRBTN# pressed None No effect since no power Not latched nor detected continued

+Present State Event Transition/Action Comment Notes: 1.
 During G3 exit, PWRBTN# pin must be kept de-asserted for a minimum time of 500 us after the RSMRST# has de-asserted.
-2. Beyond this point, the minimum time the PWRBTN# pin has to be asserted to be registered by PCH as a valid wake event is 150 us.
-S0 - S4 PWRBTN# held low for at least 4 3 consecutive seconds Unconditional transition to S5 state and if Deep Sx is enabled and conditions are met, the system will then transition to Deep Sx.
-No dependence on processor or any other subsystem continued
+2 2.
+Beyond this point, the minimum time the PWRBTN# pin has to be asserted to be registered by PCH as a valid wake event is 150 us.
+1 S0 - S4 PWRBTN# held low for at least 4 3 consecutive seconds Unconditional transition to S5 state and if Deep Sx is enabled and conditions are met, the system will then transition to Deep Sx.
+No dependence on processor or any other subsystem Note: Due to internal PCH latency, it could take up to an additional ~1.3s after PWRBTN# has been held low for 4s before the system would begin transitioning to S5.